Lessons from the Mathematics of Two-Dimensional Euclidean Quantum Gravity: Planar maps and their enumeration

 where $q_3$ can be interpreted as the exponential of the lattice cosmological constant and $T_k$ is the number of rooted planar triangulations with $2k$ triangles.
 In particular $3q_3 Z_{\text{EDT}}'(q_3) = \sum_{k=1}^\infty q_3^{2k}T_k$ is nothing but the generating function of these numbers $T_k$, so its stands to reason that the enumeration of maps is at the heart of the model.
 If $q_3>0$ is small enough that the sum converges, the Boltzmann weights define a probability distribution on triangulations known as the \emph{Boltzmann triangulation}.
 Furthermore, $T_k$ essentially is the corresponding canonical partition function of triangulations of fixed size $2k$, which therefore describes a random triangulation known as the \emph{uniform (rooted) triangulation} of size $2k$, meaning that each rooted triangulation with $2k$ triangles occurs with equal probability $1 / T_k$.

 One may generalize this model to maps with faces of arbitrary degree by introducing a sequence of (non-negative) weights $\mathbf{q} = (q_1,q_2,q_3,\ldots)$ and assigning those to the faces according to their degree as well as a weight $t>0$ to each vertex.
-Denoting the space of all rooted planar maps by $\mathcal{M}$, we are thus considering the partition function
+Denoting the space of all rooted planar maps by $\mathcal{M}$, we are thus considering the partition function\footnote{Since the sum is over rooted planar maps, this partition function generalizes $3 q_3 Z_{\text{EDT}}'(q_3)$ rather than the partition function $Z_{\text{EDT}}(q_3)$ of unlabeled triangulations.}

 If $Z(t,\mathbf{q}) < \infty$, we can normalize the summand by $1/Z(t,\mathbf{q})$ and take it to define a probability distribution on $\mathcal{M}$, which is called the \emph{$(t,\mathbf{q})$-Boltzmann planar map}.
 The parameter $t$ actually is redundant here, because by Euler's formula \eqref{eq:eulerformula} we have